 Since then, his practice has been primarily this:

-- To understand illness and unwellness as a disruption of the innately balanced function of our interconnected metabolic processes;
+- To understand illness and unwellness as a disruption of the innately balanced function of our interconnected metabolic processes

-- To address imbalance and dysfunction by nurturing those processes back to health.
+- To address imbalance and dysfunction by nurturing those processes back to health

-The process is often a fascinating task of detective work – working with the client to understand the complex chronology of events that led to the illness and developing a working hypothesis regarding its source and treatment.
+The process is often a fascinating task of detective work – a functional medicine doctor working with the client to understand the complex chronology of events that led to the illness and developing a working hypothesis regarding its source and treatment.
 The more complex the illness the more useful this approach can be.
 Most people with complex illness innately understand that the gastrointestinal, mood, and pain symptoms, for example, are all related but when discussing their illness with a conventional medical specialist the specialist is only interested in the system of their specialty.

 Sometimes we undertake biological testing to gather more data; other times we start with targeted nutritional supplements and therapeutic lifestyle changes.
 Pharmaceutical medication is sometimes a necessary tool in this approach to recovering balanced function, though rarely as a first course.